Why study this course

 Assessment

-Assessment in English is designed to give you the oral, written, and digital skills to be confident and successful.
+Assessment in English Literature is designed to give you the oral, written, and digital skills to be confident and successful.
 Through a staged process of development, you will learn how to express yourself persuasively and reflectively across a range of media.
 You will write short essays and a long dissertation, deliver oral arguments and create presentations, build portfolios and develop personal projects.
 There are no exams.
 You will experience instead a diversity of coursework assignments and acquire a broad range of transferable skills that will prepare you for your future life.

 Assessment in English Language and Teaching is an integral part of your learning here at BGU and takes a variety of forms.
 Students will generally be assessed through a wide range of methods such as assessed presentations, written assignments, online discussion and ICT based tasks, teaching practice and portfolios of work.
 A research project in the form of the final dissertation in the third year of the course will encourage students to become research-informed English language teachers who have the ability to make knowledgeable judgements about their own practice.